shredthaGNAR/list-of-my-starred-repos/README.md

 * [nuttyartist/notes](https://github.com/nuttyartist/notes): Fast and beautiful note-taking app written in C++.
 Write down your thoughts.
 * [adamyi/notes_to_keep](https://github.com/adamyi/notes_to_keep): Export all your Apple iCloud Notes to your Google Keep.
 * [andersrex/notesollama](https://github.com/andersrex/notesollama): Use Ollama to talk to local LLMs in Apple Notes
+* [freaktechnik/notification-sounds](https://github.com/freaktechnik/notification-sounds): Makes a sound when a notification is shown
 * [vitorgalvao/notificator](https://github.com/vitorgalvao/notificator): Trigger macOS notifications from Alfred, using the Workflow icon
 * [MDP43140/NoTrash-PureClean-YT](https://github.com/MDP43140/NoTrash-PureClean-YT): Makes YouTube Less trashy by removing distracting features, and trash videos
 * [npmhub/npmhub](https://github.com/npmhub/npmhub): 🔎 A browser extension to explore npm dependencies on GitHub repos